DevinPawline/AskOracle/README.md

 # Ask Oracle

-## Using this website to search your favorite superhero!
+### Use this website to search your favorite superhero!

 ## Table of Contents:
 1. Find Your Hero